Kern County Raceway could provide safe outlet for street racing activity

 “We already didn’t want folks doing burnouts on our city streets or doing it in my neighborhood,” Hughes said.

-At a Thursday morning meeting of the Safe Neighborhoods and Community Relations committee, Bakersfield Police Department’s Interim Chief of Police Greg Terry presented heat maps from data compiled on illegal street racing in town since 2017.
+At a Feb.
+13 meeting of the Safe Neighborhoods and Community Relations committee, Bakersfield Police Department’s Interim Chief of Police Greg Terry presented heat maps from data compiled on illegal street racing in town since 2017.
 While a stretch of Gosford Road in southwest Bakersfield has been the hotspot of street racing activity over the years, activity has increased in other regions throughout town.

 Terry said collaboration is currently underway between BPD, California Highway Patrol and Kern County Parks Rangers to continue monitoring the issue.
 Since Nov.
 23, BPD has initiated 179 traffic stops, impounded 26 vehicles and written 130 citations pertaining to street racing.